What are we doing to be more sustainable?

 - Avoiding food products that do not use sustainable palm oil

-- Purchasing glass bottled local sourced milk
+- Purchasing glass bottled locally sourced milk

 - Offering plant based oat milk alternative for staff